Pit30M: A Benchmark for Global Localization in the Age of Self-Driving Cars: Conclusions

 \section{Conclusions}

 We have introduced Pit30M, a novel large-scale dataset for image and \lidar{} localization, and studied retrieval-based methods in the context of self-driving cars.
 Our dataset provides extensive metadata and sub-metre ground truth, and allows researchers to study accurate global localization at city-scale.
 We have also provided an initial benchmark with multiple methods for visual and \lidar{} localization, and in the process shown that strong modern convolutional backbones perform remarkably well in this scenario.
 Our analysis also hints at future research directions using multi-sensor fusion, and highlights challenging scenarios for localization.
 Our dataset and metadata are available on the Pit30M project website.
-Additionally, we plan to set up an evaluation server to track the progress made by the community in this field.